Sustainability-Fueled Business Expansion

 A screen of the smartphone portal site exclusively for residents and their families

-Good Time Living established this portal site to facilitate the provision of information and enhance the convenience of residents and their families.
-The site has enabled the company to provide, in a timely manner, information on invoices and payment receipts, various notices, and crisis management information that used to be given by posting notices in the building or individually giving or mailing letters.
-The portal site is expected to help reduce monthly administrative work by 400 hours per facility (in the case of a facility with 80 rooms).
+Good Time Living established this portal site to facilitate the convenient provision of information to residents and their families.
+The site has enabled the timely sharing of information regarding invoices and payment receipts, various notices, and crisis management information.
+Such materials and information used to be provided via notices posted in the building or individually addressed letters.
+The portal site is expected to help reduce monthly administrative tasks by 400 hours per facility (in the case of a facility with 80 rooms).

 • I was happy to see the residents enjoying their time with the staff members.